nndda/Theatre/README.md

 - 📝 100% written in GDScript.

 > [!IMPORTANT]
-> This project is currently in its alpha stage and is subject to frequent and breaking changes, and bugs.
+> This project is still in development, and is subject to frequent and breaking changes, and bugs.

 <table align="center">
 <tr align="center">